Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 git config branch.master.merge refs/heads/master
 ```

-Now you can `git pull` from the master but cannot *push* to upstream, so you are obliged to create a new branch for each new feature.
-When you will push your feature branch to origin (your own fork), you'll be able to do a pull-request to Gravitystorm from your origin on Github.

 Optionally, you may also want to have easy access to all pull requests sent to the Gravitystorm repository:

 ```shell